wenshisan/PaddleOCRSharp/README_en.md

 Paddleocr DLL file is a C + + dynamic library modified from the C + + code of the open source project [PaddleOCR](https://github.com/paddlepaddle/PaddleOCR) and compiled based on x64 of OpenCV.

+** This project has been adapted to the latest release2.5 of PaddleOCR  and Pp-ocrv3 model is supported.**

+** Ultra lightweight OCR system pp-ocrv3: improve the accuracy of Chinese and English, pure English and multilingual scenes by 5% - 11%! **

 This project can only be compiled and used on x64 CPU, so 32-bit is not supported.

 Linux platform is not supported for the time being.
 If there are cross platform requirements, please refer to systen Drawing. dll、Systen.
 Drawing.
 Common.
 DLL reference is deleted and recompiled.